Sylvexia/personal_research/10-29 Personal Research.md

 	- Then we can move all the interface out.
 # Lowering `Affine` and `Memref` operation
 - Review:
-	- We can lower the following:
+	- We had lowered the following:
 		- `arith.add`: map the add to posit function call/declaration
 			- Probably need to use `c++` template for `sub`, `mul`, `div`. for binary operation map to universal library function call.
 		- `arith.const`: Lowering the scalar data to `signless raw data`